TIMMYG Studios

 NAC ID System

-NAC IDs control which zones/channels users can access and what permissions they have (Signal 100, control frequencies, etc.).
+NAC IDs control zone/channel access and permissions (Signal 100, control frequencies, etc.).

 Config.getUserNacId = function(serverId)